Ruth Gornandt

 Research interests:

-• Monasticism in the Lutheran Churches
+• Monasticism in Western and Eastern Christianity, including in the Lutheran Church.

 Current projects: